-This booklet will introduce you to options for writing for Public Roads so your content can reach the magazine's wide readership.
+This booklet will introduce you to options for writing for Public Roads, enabling you to reach the magazine's wide readership.
 In these pages, you will find descriptions of article types, as well as submission deadlines and requirements for each type.

-Public Roads is the Federal Highway Administration's (FHWA's) premier magazine that presents information of keen interest to highway industry professionals:
+Public Roads is the Federal Highway Administration's (FHWA) premier magazine that presents information of interest to highway industry professionals including: